The most important aspect of a company identity is its logo.

 Trademark

-You should trademark your logo once you are happy with it so that no one else can use or copy it.
-You can do this using one of the links below:
+Once you are happy, Trademark the logo so that no one else can use or copy it.
+Use either of the links below:

 Let me know your thoughts on commissioning a logo.